-- 1. The conductivity of a semiconductors depends on it's temperature and it is increased with increase in temperature. - 2.
-The energy gap of a semiconductor decreases with rise in temperature. - 3.
-At 0 K a semiconductor becomes an insulator. - 4.
+- 1. The conductivity of semiconductors depends on its temperature and it is increased with increase in temperature. - 2.
+They have resistivity less than insulators and more than conductors. - 3.
+When suitable metallic impurity like arsenic, gallium etc is added to semiconductor ,its conducting properties changes appreciably. - 4.
+The energy gap of a semiconductor decreases with rise in temperature. - 5.
+At 0K a semiconductor becomes an insulator. - 6.
 The absence of an electron in the VB of a semiconductor is called hole.
 Hole occur only in the VB.
-Or An empty electron state is called a hole. - 5.
-Like electrons, the hole in the VB also conduct electricity in case of a semiconductor. - 6.
-The electric current in a semiconductor is the sum of the currents due to electron and hole. - 7.
+Or An empty electron state is called a hole. - 7.
+Like electrons, the hole in the VB also conduct electricity in case of a semiconductor. - 8.
+The electric current in a semiconductor is the sum of the currents due to electron and hole. - 9.
 Hole is a positive charge carrier of current.